1DS22CS222-SUPRIYA/Netflix-datascience-project/README.md

 This is my second project working on data science.
-Thia project consists of dataset-netflix_titles.csv.
+This project consists of dataset-netflix_titles.csv.